-Management of change
+Management of Change

-The Court of Inquiry found the direct cause to be the release and explosion of cyclohexane that any modifications should be designed, constructed, tested and maintained to the same standards as the original plant.
+The Court of Inquiry found the direct cause to be the release and explosion of cyclohexane

-'..... caused by the introduction into a well designed and constructed plant of a modification which destroyed its integrity.'
+".... caused by the introduction into a well designed and constructed plant of a modification which destroyed its integrity."
 As noted above there was little or no engineering consideration of the way in which this pipe should be designed and installed or of the fact that the bellows were being subjected to forces outside of their design range.